FreedomChal/warring-wizards/README.md

 Once the requirements are satisfied, execute "flask run" in the warring-wizards main directory from a terminal.
 The app will then run at http://localhost:5000/.

-Note that this app cannot be run in CS50 IDE, due to conflictions with the flask-socketio library.
+Note that this app cannot be run in CS50 IDE, due to conflicts with the flask-socketio library.

 See a video showcasing this project at https://www.youtube.com/watch?v=1qEKnyrXgQQ